cloudfoundry/cf-for-k8s/docs/maintaining/README.md

 1. Review local changes by running `git diff _vendir/eirini/`

-1. Make any required changes in `eirini-values.yml` due to the newer version.

 1. Run `./build.sh`

 1. Change back to the main directory (`cd ../../`), `kapp deploy` the new version of eirini, and if everything's good you can commit the local changes.